aeco-cloud/istart-webflow-js/README.md

 # Production

-Build the production JavaScript ```npm run build``` and push the code on the main branch.
+Build the production bodyScript by running ```npm run build``` and push the code on the main branch.
 The code is linked with the webflow website through the publicly hosted githubpages url `https://aeco-cloud.github.io/istart-webflow-js/dist/bundle.js`